oortcloud/unofficial-meteor-faq/README.md

 Unofficial Meteor FAQ
 =====================
 Just answering some common questions that aren’t answered in the [official meteor FAQ](http://www.meteor.com/faq/).
-Thanks go to @dandv, @possibilities, @IainShigeoka, @brainclone, @matb33, and @drorm.
+Thanks go to @dandv, @possibilities, @IainShigeoka, @brainclone, @matb33, @drorm and @zVictor.

 ###How do I update this FAQ?